snollygolly/koa-starter/README.md

 ```

 * Create your config.
 There's a `config.json.example` file in the root.
 Edit it to include all your values for the site and your OAuth information.
 Save it as `config.json` and leave it in the root.

+* If you want to use Google Analytics, set `config.site.analytics` to your Tracking ID and make sure the analytics partial (analytics.hbs) contains the correct Universal Analytics tracking code.
+If you don't want to use Google Analytics, remove that property or set it to false.

 * Start it up.
 ```